 With all three types of rehab loans for investors, the lender will require an appraisal.
 For purchases, the lender will order two appraisals as part of its due diligence: an “as-is appraisal” and an “ARV appraisal.”
 These two appraisals will tell a lender current fair market value of a house as well as the expected value after renovations have been made.
 Appraisals are typically paid for upfront by the borrower.

 List of Past Projects

-If you’re a new investor looking for a hard money rehab loan and aren’t going to make the improvements yourself, you can work with a licensed contractor in lieu of experience.
-In this case, hard money lenders will want additional information on the contractor, which includes the company name, license number, scope of rehab work, overall bid, and timeline for completion.
+If you expect to complete your renovations yourself, lenders will want to see that you have completed at least two projects previously.
+If you’re a new investor looking for a hard money rehab loan and aren’t going to make the improvements yourself, you can work with a licensed contractor in place of experience.
+In this case, hard money lenders will want additional information on the contractor, including the company name, license number, scope of rehab work, overall bid, and timeline for completion.

 Scope of Rehab Work

 Lenders will typically require a contractor to perform the work if it’s a complex rehab project, but let you do your own renovations for simple projects.
 If you’re using a contractor, the scope of rehab work is typically included in their bid.
 If you’re doing the rehab yourself, you can prove the scope of work with estimated material costs as well as a time for completion.

 3. Get Financing

 Once a lender approves you for rehab financing, it will provide a breakdown of fees, interest rate, and estimated closing date.
 If you accept the rehab loan terms, the loan will be funded in 10 to 15 days.
 Lenders typically send initial loan payments to an escrow or settlement company that distributes the funds to the seller and transfers title ownership.

 When it’s time to pay for renovations, your lender will distribute funds in the form of draws.
 The lender pays for the acquisition cost of the property at the closing, but the renovation costs will be paid to you separately as the work is completed.